anumang/react-redux-socket-io-chat/README.md

 }
 ```
 #### Serve app in production
 After server is up.
-Run the following command to build bundle in production.
+Run the following command to build bundle in production:
 ```
 npm run build
 ```
 App is running in production at [http://localhost:5000](http://localhost:5000)

 #### Serve app in development
 After server is up.
-Run the following commands to start webpack development server.
+Run the following commands to start webpack development server:
 ```
 npm start
 ```